-And to reduce the number of the Chamber of Deputies to 171.
+And to reduce the number of the Chamber of Deputies:

-It is proposed that the country be divided into 171 districts, each of which is to elect one deputy; the electors to be twenty-five years of age, settled two years at least in the district, and to form one of the 150 highest ratepuyers in that district.
+It is proposed that the country be divided into 171 districts, each of which is to elect one deputy; the electors to be twenty-five years of age, settled two years at least in the district, and to form one of the 150 highest ratepayers: in that district.

-The presidents, vice-presidents, and secretaries of both Chambers are to be nominated by the Crown.
+The presidents, vice-presidents, and secretaries of both

+Chambers are to be nominated by the Crown.

-A letter from Madrid of the 3rd says-" Nothing else is talked of for the moment but the above measures, and the dissolution of the Cortes.
+A letter from Madrid of the 3rd says-" Nothing else is: talked of for the moment but the above measures, and the dissolution of the Cortes.
 It is very much doubted whether these 'reforms' will be postponed execution so long as to undergo the ordeal of another Cortes.
-Those opposed to them (which includes almost every one) attribute the whole proceedings to French influence; and this idea does not make them go down the better.
-The Government precautions for some days past.
-Geen milita
+Those opposed to them (which includes almost every one) attribute the this idea does whole proceedings to French influence; not make them go down the better.
+The Government have taken military precautions for some days past.
+General Urbino, Minister of War, has resigned.